 Richard Hopper, MD

-Dr. Richard Hopper is an associate professor in the Division of Plastic Surgery, Department of Surgery at the University of Washington.
-In his pilot project, he is evaluating the clinical effectiveness of the Seattle Alar Molding (SAM) device, a patent pending 510K exempt novel invention.
-The SAM device is used on infants with unilateral cleft lip and palate (UCLP) who are undergoing pre-surgical molding in preparation for primary cleft lip repair and rhinoplasty.
+In his pilot project, Dr. Richard Hopper is evaluating the clinical effectiveness of the Seattle Alar Molding (SAM) device, a patent-pending novel invention.
+The SAM device is used on infants with unilateral cleft lip and palate (UCLP) who are undergoing presurgical molding in preparation for primary cleft lip repair and rhinoplasty.
 Hopper will refine the prototype for clinical efficacy and compare the changes in nasal morphology associated with SAM treatment with the nasal changes occurring over the same time period in patients undergoing traditional molding treatment.
-This pilot study will perform initial evaluation of the SAM device, which is intended to optimize long term nasal symmetry and function in children with UCLP.
+This pilot study will perform initial evaluation of the SAM device, which is intended to optimize long-term nasal symmetry and function in children with UCLP.

 Danielle Zerr, MD, MPH, and Emily Martin, PhD